-- Reduce slowly: These symptoms may occur less frequently if the medicine is reduced gradually.
+- These symptoms may occur less frequently if the medicine is reduced gradually.
 While these symptoms are uncomfortable, they are not harmful.
 Your doctor can recommend a schedule for reducing.

-- Choose a low stress time: It is best to reduce when you are not under a lot of stress and when there are not a lot of changes in your life (including positive changes such as a new job or a new relationship).
+- It is best to reduce when you are not under a lot of stress and when there are not a lot of changes in your life (including positive changes such as a new job or a new relationship).
 That way, if depression returns, it won’t be as hard to manage.

-- Risk of depression: When medicine is stopped, there is a risk of depression returning over the following months and years.
+- When medicine is stopped, there is a risk of depression returning over the following months and years.
 Of those who improve with treatment, about half (5 out of 10) will see a return of their depression symptoms in the year after their medicine is stopped.

-- Who stays well?
-People who have minimal or no symptoms of depression at the end of treatment are most likely to maintain this progress if they stop the treatment.
+- People who have minimal or no symptoms of depression at the end of treatment are most likely to maintain this progress if they stop the treatment.
 Persons with fewer previous periods of depression are also more likely to stay well.

 - Counseling or therapy when you are coming off the medicine, reduces the risk of a return of depression.
 This therapy focuses on preventing depression and dealing with any symptoms that return.